PLEASE READ THE WHOLE PAGE AS THESE ARE ALL ITEMS THAT ARE NEW TO OUR REGULAR FORMAT!

 - Maximum of 40 racers + 6 volunteers respects the 50 person maximum that is stated in the regulations

-- Racers have to sign up in advance and cut off is now two nights before (Tuesday, for Thursday racing).
+- Racers have to sign up in advance and cut off is now two nights before (Saturday at noon, for Sunday racing).

-- Motos/time groupings will be posted day before on Wednesday so families know what group/time racers are in.
+- Motos/time groupings will be posted day before on Saturday evening so families know what group/time racers are in.

 - Races are for fun.
 We won’t be tallying results or points.